 The Aquos S2 comes with a 5.5-inch display with a resolution of 1080 * 2010 pixels and a 17:9 ratio.
-Looks like it's actually a full HD (1080 * 1920) screen with an extra 90-pixel notification bar that's been split into two by the front camera.
+This basically means that the standard full HD (1080 * 1920) screen has been extended by an extra 90-pixel notification bar that's been split into two by the front camera.

 The display is capable of representing 135% of the sRGB gamut, and flaunts a screen brightness of 550 nit, which is fairly impressive.
 It also has the now ubiquitous 2.5D Corning Gorilla Glass protective technology ontop.